Isaac5886/Heart-Disease-prediction-/README.md

 # 🫀 Heart Attack Prediction Using Machine Learning

 # 📌 Overview
-This project aims to predict the likelihood of a heart attack based on patient health indicators using various machine learning models.
-It covers data preprocessing, exploratory analysis, feature engineering, model building, evaluation, and optional deployment using Streamlit.
+This project focuses on predicting the risk of heart disease using supervised machine learning algorithms on structured health data.
+The goal is to build a reliable predictive model that could assist healthcare professionals in early diagnosis and risk assessment.

 ---